 But if it is then you need to be careful when putting it up into the overhead lockers.

 Because if you do this wrong and tweak your back it's game over before the flight has even taken off!

-So make sure you lift safely using your knees rather than your back.
+So make sure you lift your bag safely and carefully.

-And don't twist your body while you are holding it.
-Pivot with your feet instead.
+Also don't twist your body while you are holding it, pivot with your feet instead.

 One of the main reasons your back pain worsens on long flights is because you are forced to sit down in the same position for a long time.

 And this is one thing that your body hates!

 As prolonged periods of sitting have been shown to lead to the development of lower back pain.